 Lean Manufacturing, Quality, and Environment, Health & Safety Manager

-Environment, Health, and Safety: Although, The Stanley Works Corporation had a formal corporate EH&S Management System, it had not been implemented at the plant prior to my arrival.
+Environment, Health, and Safety: Although the Stanley Works Corporation had a formal corporate EH&S Management System, it had not been implemented at the plant before my arrival.
 Within 12 months of arrival, the changes I implemented moved the Langley plant from 40th position to 4th position in environment, health, and safety.
-Corporate metrics changed causing us to drop to a rating of 44th out of 47 plants, and within 18 months, the new programs I implemented allowed the Langley plant to get to 1st place in environment and 4th place in health and safety.
+Corporate metrics changed, causing us to drop to a rating of 44th out of 47 plants, and within 18 months, the new programs I implemented allowed the Langley plant to get to 1st place in environment and 4th place in health and safety.

 I completed all the necessary documentation to self-certify the plant in the OHSAS 18001.
-I completed all the necessary documentation to self-certify the plant in the ISO 14001.
-I affected a reduction in OHSA recordable accidents; the year prior to my arrival, the plant had 56 recordable incidents.
+I completed all the necessary documentation to self-certify the plant under ISO 14001.
+I effected a reduction in OSHA recordable accidents; the year prior to my arrival, the plant had 56 recordable incidents.
 At the end of the 1st year, we had 26; at the end of the 2nd year, we had 7 incidents; and at the end of the 3rd year, we had 3 incidents.

-Lean -Productivity: My mandate was to institute the Stanley Production System (SPS) that was fashioned after the Toyota Production System (TPS).
-The improvements I implemented, resulted in improving production from 6.3 units per m/h to 9.8, and basic units per shift went from 600 to 1250 units on flow lines and by improving high-value-added pre-hung production from 2.3 units per m/h to 3.4 by moving to cell configuration.
+Lean -Productivity: My mandate was to institute the Stanley Production System (SPS), which was fashioned after the Toyota Production System (TPS).
+The improvements I implemented resulted in improving production from 6.3 units per m/h to 9.8, and basic units per shift went from 600 to 1250 units on flow lines and by improving high-value-added pre-hung production from 2.3 units per m/h to 3.4 by moving to a cell configuration.

-I completed preliminary facility lay-out designs for a new double-size factory for equipment, chemical storage, material flow, office, parking, and truck and trailer shipping and receiving.
+I completed preliminary facility layout designs for a new double-sized factory for equipment, chemical storage, material flow, office, parking, and truck and trailer shipping and receiving.
 I provided training and coaching on Focused Factory, Poke-Yoke, Value Stream Maps, Visual Controls, SMED (Single Minute Exchange of Dies), TPM (Total Production Maintenance), Cell Design, and 5S.
-I developed Key Performance Indicator job descriptions and instituted supervisory performance appraisals moving lead-hands to supervisor positions.
+I developed Key Performance Indicator job descriptions and instituted supervisory performance appraisals, moving lead-hands to supervisor positions.

 Quality: I managed the implementation of a system to use scrap cost data, resulting in reduced scrap cost (COPQ) by $1M the first year, $400K the second, and $350K the third year, and reduced return goods costs by 50% - being the only Stanley plant to meet that aggressive target.